pingcap/docs/v3.0/how-to/get-started/tidb-lightning.md

 > **Note:**
 >
-> Choose the same version as the TiDB cluster.
+> Choose the same version of TiDB Lightning as that of the TiDB cluster.

 ### Step 3: Start `tikv-importer`